Yumie-health/.github/profile/README.md

 ## 📄 License

-© 2024 Yumie™ - All rights reserved.
+© 2024 mAIenX™ - All rights reserved.
 Made with ❤️ for better health.

 ---